Canine ear infections can be caused by various things, such as bacteria, mites, and yeast.

 Even if you feed your dog a healthy diet, he may not be able to get the full benefits of the nutrients provided in the diet if he has poor digestion (which is common in dogs with yeast infections).

-Improving digestion by adding digestive enzymes such as Prozyme to the food is therefore an extremely important component in controlling yeast.
+Improving digestion by adding digestive enzymes to the food is therefore an extremely important component in controlling yeast.

-If your dog has a stronger digestive system, more nutrients from food can be digested and absorbed.
+If your dog has a stronger digestive system, it can digest and absorb more nutrients from food.
 As a result, the immune system will improve.

 Give your dog supplements of digestive enzymes with each meal.
 You may even want to double the recommended dosage for the first 2-3 weeks of treatment.
 If you have a senior dog, you should give him a higher dose of digestive enzymes during the whole course of treatment since older dogs usually cannot produce sufficient digestive enzymes on their own.

-In addition to a diet supplemented with digestive enzymes, you should also give your dog a probiotic supplement.
+In addition to digestive enzymes, you should also give your dog a probiotic supplement.
 Probiotics contain “friendly” bacteria that can keep yeast growth in check.
-This is particularly important if your dog has been prescribed antibiotics.
+This is particularly important if your dog has been on a course of antibiotics.